sophiezheng0711/logthedogcatalog/README.md

 ### Updating Build

-If you are working on the `frontend`, after updating the app, run the following commands to update the build:
+If you are working on the `frontend`, after updating the app, run the following commands to update the build (*note that sometimes you would have to remove `front/build` and then start the following*):
 ```
 # assuming you are in the root directory
 $ cd front